bergerhealer/TrainCarts/README.md

 ```
 </details>
 <details>
-<summary>Im on Minecraft 1.16 and players can get out of my playerexit=false train by pressing shift</summary>
+<summary>I'm on Minecraft 1.16 and players can get out of my playerexit=false train by pressing shift</summary>

-Sadly, Minecraft client had a bug in it where the server could not cancel players exiting from vehicles.
+Sadly, the Minecraft client had a bug in it where the server could not cancel players exiting from vehicles.
 Updating to Minecraft 1.17+ will fix this again.
 See also: [SPIGOT-5891](https://hub.spigotmc.org/jira/browse/SPIGOT-5891)
 </details>
 <details>
 <summary>When players are near, trains reach their destinations.
 With no one near, they don't.</summary>